 The list of plants you can use to protect succulents is longer, of course, but I tried to give you some basic ideas.
 Look around you and see what else is growing well.
 Pick those plants and incorporate them into your succulent garden.
 The very important function of companion plants is to divert the attention of deer from eating your more precious plants, such as your beloved succulents.

 Building a fence around your garden is another option of protecting them from deer

 You need a lot of muscle, time, and possibly money to build a fence.
 But this is the most secure defense mechanism against wandering animals.
 The drawback however with fences is that they could block the sunlight, especially in the early morning when the temperature is perfect for succulents.

 When building the fence, make sure you do not build it too high.
 Just make it high enough to block the deer and other intruding animals but not most of the morning sunlight.
 Cyclone wire can also be a great option to use on the fence instead of lumber or concrete.
 Cyclone wire gives the garden good aeration, for both the succulents and us, people who enjoy staying there… I am trying to say here is that, when building a fence, there is no single way to do it.
 Creativity is the only limit.

 Deer repellents are another great strategy to strengthen the defense in your garden.
 There are many brands of deer repellents you can choose from in the market.
 Or if you want, you can try the one that I am using for my succulent garden.
 Click here to check my recommended deer repellent on Amazon.

-Yes, stonecrop sedum is deer resistant.
+A: Yes, stonecrop sedum is deer resistant.
 They are resistant not only for deer but also a rabbit.
-Planting this succulent in your outdoor garden gives you a high chance of success.

-Yes, squirrels eat succulents too.
+A: Yes, squirrels may eat succulents too.
 When they do, they tend to eat big chunks out of the leaves of the plants making it recognizable.
 But they don’t usually eat the whole plant.